Chia-Network/clvm_tools_rs/HOW_CHIALISP_IS_COMPILED.md

 The frontend optimizer is intended to be run after the desugaring phase.
 However, it is currently still being developed in a branch.
 It performs higher level transformations on the code that result in simpler or smaller code that has the same meaning as the original, but in a form that facilitates better code generation.

-For example, in Chialisp the frontend optimizer notes when a stack of `(f` and `(r` primitive invocations exist, and translating them into a numeric path, saving space.
+For example, in Chialisp the frontend optimizer notes when a stack of `(f` and `(r` primitive invocations exist, and translates them into a numeric path, saving space.

 #### Code generation